Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

-A close inspection of the proof of the weak version of the Hammersley-Clifford theorem(theorem \ref{Theorem:Weak_Hammersley-Clifford}) yields another formulation in terms of cocycles.
-We will not use this or the weaker version for proving the results stated in this paper. \begin{thm}[Hammersley-Clifford, strong version] Let $X$ be a topological Markov field with a safe symbol.
-Then: \begin{enumerate} \item Any Markov cocycle on $X$ is a Gibbs cocycle with a nearest neighbour interaction, that is, $\M_X=\Gi_X$. \item Given a subgroup $G\subset Aut(\G)$ every $G$-invariant Markov cocycle on $X$ is a Gibbs cocycle with some $G$-invariant nearest neighbour interaction, that is, $\M^G_X=\Gi^G_X$. \end{enumerate}• \end{thm}
+A close inspection of the proof of the weak version of the Hammersley-Clifford theorem (Theorem \ref{Theorem:Weak_Hammersley-Clifford}) yields another formulation in terms of cocycles.
+We will not use this or the weaker version for proving the main results of this paper (Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem}). \begin{thm}[Hammersley-Clifford, strong version] Let $\G=(\V, \E1)$ be a graph and $X$ be a topological Markov field on the graph $\G$ with a safe symbol.
+Then, \begin{enumerate} \item Any Markov cocycle on $X$ is a Gibbs cocycle with a nearest neighbour interaction, that is, $\M_X=\Gi_X$. \item Given a subgroup $Gr\subset Aut(\G)$ every $Gr$-invariant Markov cocycle on $X$ is a Gibbs cocycle with some $Gr$-invariant nearest neighbour interaction, that is, $\M^{Gr}_X=\Gi^{Gr}_X$. \end{enumerate}• \end{thm}

-Given a topological Markov field $X$ with a safe symbol, any MRF $\mu$ such that the $supp(\mu)=X$ yields by equation $\ref{equation:specification_to_cocycle}$ a Markov cocycle on $X$.
-Moreover if $\mu$ is invariant under a subgroup $G\subset Aut(\G)$ then the cocycle obtained is also invariant under the same.
-By theorem \ref{Theorem:Strong_Hammersley-Clifford} the cocycle is Gibbs with a $G$-invariant nearest neighbour interaction.
-Thus we know that the measure is Gibbs with some $G$-invariant nearest neighbour interaction.
-Hence theorem \ref{Theorem:Strong_Hammersley-Clifford} generalises theorem \ref{Theorem:Weak_Hammersley-Clifford}.
-However the proof of the first part of this version follows from theorem \ref{Theorem:Weak_Hammersley-Clifford} with the additional knowledge that given a Markov cocycle on a topological Markov field $X$ with a safe symbol there exists a corresponding MRF $\mu$ such that $supp(\mu)=X$.
-This in turn is implied by arguments very similar to those in the proof of proposition 3.2 in \cite{chandgotiameyerovitch}.
-The second part of the theorem can be proved using theorem 2.0.6 in \cite{Chandgotia}, noting that the conclusion holds even if the MRF is not invariant under $G$ but the corresponding Markov cocycle is.
+Given a topological Markov field $X$ with a safe symbol, any MRF $\mu$ such that the $supp(\mu)=X$ yields by $\eqref{equation:specification_to_cocycle}$ a Markov cocycle on $X$.
+Moreover if $\mu$ is invariant under a subgroup $Gr\subset Aut(\G)$ then the cocycle obtained is also invariant under the same.
+By Theorem \ref{Theorem:Strong_Hammersley-Clifford} the cocycle is Gibbs with a $Gr$-invariant nearest neighbour interaction.
+Thus we know that the measure is Gibbs with some $Gr$-invariant nearest neighbour interaction.
+Hence Theorem \ref{Theorem:Strong_Hammersley-Clifford} generalises Theorem \ref{Theorem:Weak_Hammersley-Clifford}.
+However the proof of the first part of this version follows from Theorem \ref{Theorem:Weak_Hammersley-Clifford} with the additional knowledge that given a Markov cocycle on a topological Markov field $X$ with a safe symbol there exists a corresponding MRF $\mu$ such that $supp(\mu)=X$.
+This in turn is implied by arguments very similar to those in the proof of Proposition 3.3 in \cite{chandgotiameyerovitch}.
+The second part of the theorem can be proved using Theorem 2.0.6 in \cite{Chandgotia}, noting that the conclusion holds even if the MRF is not invariant under $Gr$ but the corresponding Markov cocycle is.

-We seek a generalisation of theorem \ref{Theorem:Strong_Hammersley-Clifford} when the graph $\G$ is bipartite.
+We seek a generalisation of Theorem \ref{Theorem:Strong_Hammersley-Clifford} when the graph $\G$ is bipartite.